 Who does the GDPR apply to?

-While the current EU legislation (the 1995 EU Data Protection Directive) governs entities within the EU, the territorial scope of the GDPR is far wider in that it will also apply to non-EU businesses who a) market their products to people in the EU or who b) monitor the behavior of people in the EU.
+While the current EU legislation (the 1995 EU Data Protection Directive) governs entities within the EU, the territorial scope of the GDPR is far wider in that it also applies to non-EU businesses who a) market their products to people in the EU or who b) monitor the behavior of people in the EU.
 In other words, even if you’re based outside of the EU but you control or process the data of EU citizens, the GDPR will apply to you.
 Since every business is different and the GDPR takes a risk-based approach to data protection, companies should work to assess their own data collection and storage practices, seek their own legal advice to ensure that their business practices comply with the GDPR.

 How does TraceParts comply with the GDPR?